inorganik/inorganik-next/posts/2024-04-20-when-copilot-cant-help-you.md

 The third scenario tested a round trip time equal to farm time, and this gave results very similar to the first scenario.

-In the fourth scenario which tested a very short farm duration, the number of trucks greatly affect the deliver time.
+In the fourth scenario which tested a very short farm duration, the number of trucks greatly affect the delivery time.

 [![Scenario 4](/images/posts/c4s-coding-problem/scenario-4.png)](https://inorganik.net/images/posts/c4s-coding-problem/scenario-4.png)

 ## The test cases

-Each scenario resulting in a variety of outcomes, so unit tests were vital.
+Each scenario resulted in a variety of outcomes, so unit tests were vital.
 For each case, I tested between 3-5 trucks.
-The expected outcomes were based on my spreadsheet.
+The expected outcomes were based on my spreadsheet:

 - should properly calculate for longer round trip time than farm duration
 - should properly calculate for longer farm duration than round trip time